Nandre Burger: Early life

 Burger played tennis and squash during his teenage years before switching to cricket.
-He was already ranked among the top tennis players in the age-group regional tennis championships at the tender age of fifteen.
+He was already ranked among the top tennis players in the age-group regional tennis championships at the age of fifteen.
 He also competed in squash national championships at the age of 17.
 However, his squash stint was cut short due to a prolonged persistent back injury layoff and as a result he switched his focus to cricket.
 He even developed ambitions to be playing at ATP Tour when he began seriously compromising himself about taking tennis as his career pathway.

 He received a full scholarship to pursue psychology major at the University of the Witwatersrand in 2014.
 It was at the University of the Witwatersrand, where he decided to try his luck in cricket and he earned a trial after gaining admission at the university.
 He was coached by Neil Levenson at his university, under whom he received guidance and learned the skillsets.
 Neil Levenson especially worked closely with Burger to rectify technical aspects regarding alignment from the landing foot to the release point.
 Burger has told that cricket has always been his backup option after academics.
 He then received an opportunity to become a net bowler for Highveld Lions in South African domestic competition.

 He received his first franchise contract from Cape Cobras during the 2016–2017 season, and it was a tough pill to swallow, especially when he was faced with the dilemma of whether to complete his psychology degree or fulfill his cricket ambitions.
 He made the difficult decision to drop out of his degree as he decided to discontinue his higher studies and left Johannesburg immediately to move to Cape Town as his Cape Cobras contract meant he should be readily available in Cape Town.